foundriesio/docs/source/tutorials/customizing-the-platform/customizing-the-platform-summary.rst

 Summary
 -------
 This tutorial introduced you to platform customization.
-You learned how to create a recipe and received platform changes over-the-air.
+You learned how to create a recipe and receive platform changes over-the-air.

 .. seealso::